Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Results

-We set $n = (1, 5)$, and report the results for $S@n$, $R@n$, $P@n$, and $F@n$ in Table \mbox{\ref{tab:results_topk}}.
+To answer \textbf{RQ2}, we present the results of both the baselines and the proposed models based on our evaluation metrics.
+We set $n = (1, 5)$, and report the results for $S@n$, $R@n$, $P@n$, and $F@n$ in Table \ref{tab:results_topk}.
 As shown by the results, we outperform the baselines by large margins regarding all evaluation metrics.
-In other words, we improve the baseline \mbox{\cite{di2020multinomial}} by $29\%$, $59\%$, $65\%$, $63\%$ and $46\%$ in terms of $S@5$, $R@5$, $P@5$, $F1@5$ and $LRAP$, respectively.
+In other words, we improve the baseline \cite{di2020multinomial} by $29\%$, $59\%$, $65\%$, $63\%$ and $46\%$ in terms of $S@5$, $R@5$, $P@5$, $F1@5$ and $LRAP$, respectively.
 Among our proposed models, the LR classifier with TF-IDF embeddings and the DistilBERT-based classifier achieve similar results and both outperform all other models.

 Another aspect of these models' performance is the time it takes to train them and predict topics.
 Table \ref{tab:results_topk} presents the training time for each model as $T(t)$ and the prediction time of a complete set of topics for a repository as $T(p)$.
 To predict the prediction time, we calculate the prediction time of $1000$ sample recommendation lists for each model and report the average time per list.
 The values are in millisecond, minutes, and hours.
-Note that prediction time of the baseline \mbox{\cite{di2020multinomial}} is significantly larger than our models.
+Note that prediction time of the baseline \cite{di2020multinomial} is significantly larger than our models.
 This unnecessary delay is caused due to using the GuessLang tool for predicting programming language topics for repositories.
 Although the training time is a one-time expense, prediction time can be a key factor when choosing the best models.

 Moreover, we vary the size of recommendation lists and analyze their impact on the results.
 We set the parameter $n$ (size) equal to $1$, $3$, $5$, $8$, and $10$, respectively, and report the outcome in \mbox{Figure \ref{fig:sizes}}.
 As expected, as the size of recommendation list increases, so does the $S@n$.
 However, while $R@n$ goes up, $P@n$ goes down and thus the $F1@n$ decreases.
 Note that both LR and DistilBERT-based classifier perform very closely regarding for all recommendation sizes and metrics.